astra-timinikey/eekhue-core/self/index.md

 ## Disclaimer
 This Self Analysis is a **personal synthesis** that prioritizes Jungian cognitive functions, Beebe’s archetypal framing, and Dario’s neuroscience validation.
 It is not an official or peer-reviewed system, but a structured lens for reflection, growth, and Shadow work.

+## Further Reading
+- Jung, C. G. (1968). *The Archetypes and the Collective Unconscious* (Collected Works, Vol. 9, Part 1).
+Princeton University Press.
+  → Foundational work on archetypes, the Self, and the unconscious structures underlying personality.

+- Jung, C. G. (1963). *Memories, Dreams, Reflections*.
+Vintage Books.
+  → Autobiographical insights framing the lifelong journey of individuation and Self discovery.

+- Beebe, J. (1994). *Integrity in Depth: Archetypal Explorations of the Persona, Shadow, and Complexes*.
+Routledge.
+  → Expands Jungian functions into an 8-archetype model, including shadow functions, giving depth to the Self layer.

+- Nardi, D. (2011). *Neuroscience of Personality: Brain-Savvy Insights for All Types of People*.
+Radiance House.
+  → Provides real-time EEG evidence supporting cognitive function theory, bridging personality theory with neuroscience.